Titles and Roles

 - Clark Atlanta University

 - Cell and Molecular Biology

 Cimona V. Hinton, PhD is Associate Professor in the Department of Biological Sciences at Clark Atlanta University.

-Dr. Hinton is a member of the Cancer Cell Biology research program at Winship Cancer Institute of Emory.
+Dr. Hinton is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute of Emory.

 Dr. Hinton received her PhD from Meharry Medical College and completed her postdoctoral training at Harvard Medical School and Beth Israel Deaconess Medical Center.

 Dr. Hinton's laboratory focuses on mechanisms responsible for cancer cell metastasis at both the cellular and molecular levels.
 In this regard, we currently study the involvement of chemokine pathways that induce motility of cancer cells.
 The primary objective is to study how the CXCR4/CXCL12 signaling axis may aid in the migration and invasion of foreign tissues under cancerous condition.
 This system is studied in prostate and breast cancer cells.